England. Change location

 An introduction to artificial intelligence

-This online short course is for anyone interested in engaging with the latest issues surrounding the rise of Artificial Intelligence (AI).
+This online CPD course is for anyone interested in engaging with the latest issues surrounding the rise of Artificial Intelligence (AI).
 You'll critically examines the historical, ethical and social issues around this technology within society, and you’ll hear from a range of voices on how to address these issues, from activists and experts to technology corporations, NGOs and government.
 Your study materials will include audio, video and text, and you’ll have access to a dedicated website, forum and learning advisers.
 While there is no formal assessment, quizzes in each unit will help you to test your knowledge.

 After successfully completing this short course, you’ll receive a digital badge.
 This can be shared on social media, added to email signatures or act as a certificate.